 Study Abroad - Scholarships for Study Abroad

 DIRECT EXCHANGE SCHOLARSHIP: a large scholarship fund which awards multiple scholarships ranging from $500-$5,000 to UMaine students participating on ANY of the UMaine direct exchange programs.
 The award criteria is based on financial need, cumulative GPA as well as destination.
 Preference will be given to students applying to the following direct exchange programs for Bulgaria and Germany.
-The Direct Exchange Scholarship Application must be submitted in addition to the UMaine study abroad application.
+The Direct Exchange Scholarship Application (PDF) must be submitted in addition to the UMaine study abroad application.

 Annie P. Norton Scholarship - established at the UMaine in 2009 to honor Annie Norton for her dedication to family, teaching and education abroad.
 She was born in Antwerp, Belgium, graduated from UMaine and was a teacher of French and Spanish for more than 25 years in Bucksport High School and Hampden Academy.
 She believed that immersion in other cultures was critical to understanding ourselves and others.
 Intended for students who are studying abroad in countries where English is not the official language.
 Award amounts range from $500-1,000.
 The application deadline ONCE a year on February 20 for summer, fall, spring, and academic year programs abroad.

 Dorris Berry Norton Travel Scholarship - established at the University of Maine in 1996 to support students studying abroad.
 Intended for students who are studying abroad in countries where English is not the official language.
 Award amounts range from $500-1,200.
 The application deadlines are February 20 for fall and academic year programs, and October 15 for the spring semester programs abroad.